vocdex/SpottyAI/mapping/README.md

 The main changes in this script are:
 - Added a new command to navigate to a waypoint by label name.
 If multiple waypoints are present for a label, the robot will navigate to the waypoint that is closest to geometrical center of the matching waypoints for a label.
 - Added auto_authenticate function that will authenticate the robot when mapping and navigation scripts are run.
-- Added label_waypoints.py script that changes the waypoint annotation names to labels specified in the script ("kitchen", "living room", "bedroom", "bathroom", "hallway").
+- Added label_waypoints.py script that annotates the waypoints in the graph with the names of the places or objects we want to navigate to.
+Supported labeling methods are manual and CLIP-based automatic labeling.
 - Added audio/text based assistant in /mappping/audio_control folder that can be used to control the robot using voice commands.

 # GraphNav and Recording Service Command Line Interfaces